-Here is perhaps the only video recording available of Bendre reading out his poetry.
+Here is a video of Bendre reciting this poem.
+Incidentally, this is perhaps the only video recording available of Bendre reading out his poetry.

 I am the indivisible pollinic-glory born of the cosmic-mother’s lotus-womb;